selasilm/landing-page/README.md

 # landing-page

-Practice to create a landing page using project odin
+Practice to create a landing page using project Odin Project was built using HTML and CSS - practice for FlexBox